fent/node-ytdl-core/README.md

 Typically 1080p or better video does not have audio encoded with it.
 The audio must be downloaded separately and merged via an appropriate encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
 Use the `format` objects returned from `ytdl.getInfo` to download specific streams to combine to fit your needs.
 Look at [example/ffmpeg.js](example/ffmpeg.js) for an example on doing this.

-## How does using an IPv6 block help with IP bans?
+## How does using an IPv6 block help?

-When using a single IPv4 address, youtube notices the large amount of trafic and ratelimits the IP.
-With use of IPv6 block we are using millions of IPv6 addresses, therefore lowering the chance that YouTube will notice.
-However, YouTube sometimes bans full /64 blocks (explained below), so using /58 or larger is recommended to better avoid getting IP Bans.
-Sometimes when YouTube bans a single IPv6 in a /64 block and we make another more request with the banned IP, it can trigger the full /64 block ban.
-It's very unlikely to happen but using /58 or larger block is still recommended.
+Using an IPv6 block is essentially using millions of different IPv6 addresses.
+Changing the external IP that you use is similar to proxying except without bypassing any restrictions such as a region lock.
+In a /64 IPv6 block, there are 18,446,744,073,709,551,616 single IPv6 addresses.
+This would allow you to have many requests without using the same IPv6 address more than once.

 ## What if it stops working?